loopwerk/loopwerk.io/content/articles/2025-06-26-django-tailwind-production.md

 ---
 tags: django, python, deployment
 summary: I'm a big fan of the django-tailwind-cli package, but I ran into problems deploying it to production.
-Here’s to make sure you cache-bust tailwind.css.
+Here’s how to make sure you cache-bust tailwind.css.
 ---

 # Production-ready cache-busting for Django and Tailwind CSS